ConjurTech/slate/source/includes/api/_introduction.html.md

 [https://api.switcheo.network](https://api.switcheo.network)

-## Authentication

-Authentication for Switcheo Exchange API uses ECDSA with a user's private key.
-Please see the [Authentication](#authentication-2) section for more details.

 ## Rate Limits

 All endpoints are rate-limited.
 We use a dynamic algorithm for determining these limits.
 The HTTP error code `429` will